-Generate pick lists and track and manage kit carts and sequenced items for specific units and batches on the line
+Generate pick lists and track and manage kit carts and sequenced items for specific units and batches on the line.

-Based on the ERP mBOM for each unit and the Plan For Every Part data, the list and quantity of required parts is generated automatically.
+Based on the ERP mBOM for each unit and the Plan For Every Part data, the list and quantity of required parts are generated automatically.
 The more complex the product and more varied the customer order, the more challenging kit generation is, which is why Proplanner's automatic generation based on the mBOM, process, and logistics planning data available is so valuable.

 The kits are sequenced so that picking can be performed based on the sequence of units on the line.
 Kit data can also be sent directly to a warehouse management system.